Special Report - Cyber thieves exploit banks' faith in SWIFT transfer network

 BDA acknowledged in a January court filing that it took more than a week after the first fraudulent transfer request for BDA to discover the missing money.

-After obtaining a BDA employee’s SWIFT logon, the thieves then fished out previously canceled or rejected payment requests that remained in BDA’s SWIFT outbox.
+After obtaining a BDA employee’s SWIFT logon, the thieves then fished out previously cancelled or rejected payment requests that remained in BDA’s SWIFT outbox.

 They then altered the amounts and destinations on the transfer requests and reissued them, both banks said in filings.